MrBollie/RME-Babyace-Pro-ALSA-Mixer-Patch/README.md

 Thanks RME for your support!

 ## Applying the patch
-Patch with `patch --strip=1 < RME-Babyface-Pro-FS.patch` against your kernel sources.
+Patch with `patch --strip=1 < RME-Babyace-Pro-ALSA-Mixer.patch` against your kernel sources.

 Don't forget to activate the corresponding module in your config `make M=sound/usb`